zilexa/Homeserver/README.md

 &nbsp;

-## Steps to get up and running:
-### Step zero.
-Get the files
+### Step 1 - Install operating system - consider the Manjaro Gnome Post-Install script
-- Download this repository to your Downloads folder: Click the green "Code" button top left > Download as Zip.
-- Open a Terminal (CTRL+ALT+T) or hit the Budgie start button and start typing "Terminal" or "Tilix.

-NOTES:
-  - Opening a script or textfile in Terminal (instead of a normal UI text editor like Pluma) can sometimes prevent you from messing up the file: `nano /path/to/file.sh` note in some cases you need elevated (root) privileges, to do that, prefix a command with `sudo`.
-  - **My system user account is called `asterix`, I use variables instead of personal names, but that is not always possible.
-Make sure you replace "asterix" with your systems username (and read Folder Structure!
-Because "asterix" is also very important in my folder structure).**
+- I highly recommend Manjaro Linux.
+This guide used to be Ubuntu-based.
+All my laptops/PCs and my parents systems ran Ubuntu Budgie.
+After 2 years I switched to Manjaro (Gnome edition) and it is a delight!
+A much better **out-of-the-box experience**, more **user-friendly** (also for setting up a server!)  **lightweight**, **small footprint**, much better and up to date single source of **high quality documentation (Arch Wiki)** and **MUCH easier to install applications + keep up to date** than any Ubuntu system.
+Also, better out-of-the-box BTRFS support.
+For small, flexible homeservers and personal laptops I strongly believe BTRFS is the best filesystem.
+If you have more needs, look at XFS/ZFS.
+This guide will use BTRFS.
+- My [Manjaro Gnome Post-Install script](https://github.com/zilexa/manjaro-gnome-post-install) provides an even better out-of-the-box experience.
+It also explains how to install Manjaro, select BTRFS and run the post-install script.
+- Make sure your OS is installed with BTRFS (no swap file, you can better configure that yourself later) and up to date before continuing.

+### Step 2 - Prepare server and docker
+Continue to [Docker & server setup](https://github.com/zilexa/Homeserver/tree/master/docker) and use the bash script to automatically or manually install essential tools, apply basic configuration + required stuff for specific docker services.
+Get up and running in minutes via Docker Compose: _**this is the unique part of this guide, a complete and carefully built working Docker-Compose.yml file with variables.**_

-### Step 1 - Filesystem
+### Step 3 - Prepare data and backup drives
-[Prepare the filesystem](https://github.com/zilexa/Homeserver/tree/master/filesystem).
-Install fs tools, understand their goal, tailor to your needs.
+[Prepare the drives](https://github.com/zilexa/Homeserver/tree/master/filesystem).
+I understand your goal, make sane choices for your drives.

 ### Step 2.
 Data Migration & Folder Structure
 Move files to your server data pool and [create your folder structure](https://github.com/zilexa/Homeserver/tree/master/filesystem/folderstructure).
-Note my folder structure is simple.
+Note my folder structure might not fit your needs.
+It's up to you to decide how to structure your data.

-### Step 3 - Prepare server and docker
-Continue to [Docker & server setup](https://github.com/zilexa/Homeserver/tree/master/docker) and use the bash script to automatically or manually install essential tools, apply basic configuration + required stuff for specific docker services.
-Get up and running in minutes via Docker Compose: _**this is the unique part of this guide, a complete and carefully built working Docker-Compose.yml file with variables.**_

 ### Step 4 - Configure your apps & services
 The Docker guide (step 3) explains how to access your services.
 Configuring & using your services is not covered by this guide.